Zachwitte21/Default-Discord-Bot/README.md

 # Default-Discord-Bot
-A Discord bot built with TypeScript for my webdevelopement class.

-#Summary
 This is the default discord bot project.
 Use this project as a starting point for future discord bot developement.

 #Getting Started